Major in Nursing: Basic Students

 Program Requirements and Financial Obligations

 Once a student is admitted to the Nursing major, the nursing courses must be completed in a sequential pattern because each course develops the foundation needed for subsequent courses.
-Part-time study options are available.
+The program is designed to be completed in two years/four terms with full-time enrollment.
+Part-time study options may be available with prior department approval.

 All nursing students enrolled in the pre-licensure option must meet requirements for clinical practice for the duration of the program.
 Students enrolled in the major must assume financial responsibility for expenses related to these requirements.
 Clinical practice requirements may include certifications, insurance, health screenings, immunizations, criminal background checks, drug screenings, and other miscellaneous requirements.
 A full summary of clinical practice requirements are in the Nursing Student Handbook.

-Additional fees are assessed to select nursing courses to cover the costs of educational testing and remediation software used throughout the basic/pre-licensure nursing program.
+Additional fees are assessed to select nursing courses to cover the costs of educational testing and remediation software and services which students must use throughout the basic/pre-licensure nursing program.
 Current fees are posted on the Student & University Billing Office site each term.

 This is a screened program.
 Please see the admission requirements for additional information.